catherinechung/la2018-planning/OrganizerBriefing.md

 - There should be an icebreaker session at the beginning
 - The majority of Field Day should be in the unconference format (breakout discussions & lightning talks)

+## Attending Field Day
+Expecting an attendance of 60-70 students.
+Options to filter the students is through an application process, or giving tickets to the leadership of each community and letting them distribute/choose.

 ## Venue - What is required?
 - One large space where everyone can sit (for welcome session, keynote, etc.)